YoKummy/IoT-project/README.md

 2. **Output System**:
    - An LCD screen displays math problems and player responses.
-   - A spring-powered(or rubber band) eject system provides a visual reward for correct answers.
+   - A spring-powered(or rubber band) eject system provides a visual punishment for correct answers.

 3. **Processing Unit**:
-   - Raspberry Pi handles game logic, button presses, and displays the game state.
+   - Raspberry Pi 4B handles game logic, button presses, and displays the game state.

 ---